-My favourite method, but possibly the one that makes me most self-concious, is using a tripod to take pictures of myself when I’m travelling.
+My favourite method, but possibly the one that makes me most self-conscious, is using a tripod to take pictures of myself when I’m travelling.
 Using a tripod with your camera allows you to frame the photo however you wish.
-Asking a stranger to snap your photo is another option, but you’ll probably have to spend a few seconds explaining which button to press because there’s usually so many on a camera, especially DSLRs.
-You can certainly make the most of flat and elevated surfaces because a camera, such as a bulky DSLR, can easily stand up by itself (unlike a smart phone) so it’s almost like having a tripod.
+Asking a stranger to snap your photo is another option, but you’ll probably have to spend a few seconds explaining which button to press because there are usually so many on a camera, especially DSLRs.
+You can certainly make the most of flat and elevated surfaces because a camera, such as a bulky DSLR, can easily stand up by itself (unlike a smartphone) so it’s almost like having a tripod.
 I find hand or feet photos really easy to snap when I’ve already got my camera out while exploring a new city.
 The hands or feet method of taking photos means you don’t have to rely on a stranger to take your picture nor will you need to bring along a cumbersome tripod, plus it’s a much more subtle way of capturing yourself in places around the world!

 Best ways to get the shot: